phoible/phoible.github.io/conventions.rst

 Fortis / Lenis
 --------------

-Languages described as having a fortis/plain/lenis distinction that corresponds poorly with the traditional voiced/voiceless-unaspirated/voiceless-aspirated continuum are marked using the voiceless glyph for the "plain" phoneme, and either :dia:`͈` (:codept:`0348 COMBINING DOUBLE VERTICAL LINE BELOW`) to mark the fortis articulation, and/or :dia:`͉` (:codept:`0349 COMBINING LEFT ANGLE BELOW`) for the lenis articulation.
+Languages described as having a fortis/plain/lenis distinction that corresponds poorly with the traditional voiced/voiceless-unaspirated/voiceless-aspirated continuum are marked using the voiceless glyph for the “plain” phoneme, and either :dia:`͈` (:codept:`0348 COMBINING DOUBLE VERTICAL LINE BELOW`) to mark the fortis articulation, and/or :dia:`͉` (:codept:`0349 COMBINING LEFT ANGLE BELOW`) for the lenis articulation.

 Frictionalized sounds